Having a good grooming routine will help keep your puppy looking great! Here are our tips for getting grooming right.

 A weekly brush will help your puppy’s coat stay clean and shiny.
 If your dog is a frequent shedder, we recommend a twice-weekly brush.
 That way, you’ll avoid getting their hair all over your house and clothes.
 When brushing them, part their hair to check for fleas.
 It’s good to look near the base of their tail and near their back legs, as well as behind their ears and between their toes as these are real flea hotspots.
 Our Flea, Tick and Worm Treatment Finder can help you find the best products to keep your puppy flea free.

 Your puppy’s nails should naturally wear down from walking on hard surfaces but, as part of your grooming routine, you should get in the habit of checking your pet’s nails frequently.
+To help your puppy get used to getting their nails checked and clipped, play with their feet every day so they can become comfortable with their paws being handled.
 Special dog nail clippers can be used to carefully trim off the tip of each nail.
-Extreme care should be taken not to cut the quick of the nail as this is a blood vessel and will bleed badly and also be very painful if cut.
+Extreme care should be taken not to cut the pink part of their nail known as the “quick”.
+The quick contains blood vessel so will bleed badly and also be very painful if cut.
 If you are unsure, only take a little bit off at a time, or to ensure your pet is in safe hands, our professional Petbarn grooming salons offer this service.